readevalprintlove/cljs101/README.markdown

 	;=> :ancient
 ```

-To use [jQuery](http://jquery.com) from the Himera REPL, try the following:
+To use [jQuery](http://jquery.com) from the ClojureScript 101 REPL, try the following:

 ```clojure